sahilpabale/noteli/README.md

 # noteli

-A CLI based Notes App built using TypeScript, MongoDB and Auth0.
+# What is Noetli
+Noetli is a transformative notes application for all of your note-taking needs including making lists, scribbling down thoughts, etc. The CLI based application is built using TypeScript for its User Interface, MongoDB for its backend database, and Auth0 for security/authentication.

 [![oclif](https://img.shields.io/badge/cli-oclif-brightgreen.svg)](https://oclif.io)
 [![Version](https://img.shields.io/npm/v/noteli.svg)](https://npmjs.org/package/noteli)